(Pictured above, the 2022 NIR Project Area shown in Solid Orange. 2023 NIR Project Area shown in Dashed Orange.)

 The Town of Peace River invites all landowners to participate in having the private service(s) rehabilitated as part of the Neighbourhood Renewal Project.
 If you are tentatively interested, please contact the Project Coordinator.
 Gauging the overall interest will help with project planning.

-Please send an email to [email protected] to indicate your interest in having your private sanitary sewer service rehabilitated.
-Your decision will be finalized following review of the Sanitary Sewer Service Videos.
-If you want to replace both your private water and sewer services by open cut excavation, please advise as soon as possible for tentative scheduling and no later than June 15, 2021.
+Please send an email to Delon Young, Project Director, McIntosh Perry Email: [email protected] to indicate your interest in having your private sanitary sewer service rehabilitated.
+If you want to replace both your private water and sewer services with open cut excavation, please advise as soon as possible for tentative scheduling and no later than August 14, 2023.
 Another notice will be sent prior to construction for verification.

 Tap or click to download the 2021 Neighbourhood Renewal Program Details as a PDF